POEM: To Not Mirrorly Be

 Too due

 Eric Hoffer said, “When people are free to do as they please, they usually imitate each other.”
-While in many situations this may be perfectly acceptable, the of and each human depends upon exercising a judgment that transcends the forces of an equal and opposite reaction for every action.
-This judgment, or will, is by its very , that is transformative of any given set of cultural conditions, oft referred to as the .
-Any set of in any are not inclusive of our fullest being.
-It is this fullest being, or perhaps a glimpse or shadow of it, which haunts our highest hopes as part of .
-The notion of is rooted in this vision.
-This perpetual toward fulfilling our fullest being unites us as actors on the set (a shared ) of a defined partly by the powers that be.
-The more space we carve out in our collective and individual lives for this fuller being the more we act freely, not simply having our lives written for us, and following a script handed to us. 's take on this metaphor outlines the typical stages in which we act, albeit more morose than my own:
+While in many situations this may be perfectly acceptable, the evolution of humanity and each human depends upon exercising a judgment that transcends the reactionary forces of an equal and opposite reaction for every action.
+This judgment, or will, is by its very nature counter-cultural, that is transformative of any given set of cultural conditions, oft referred to as the powers that be.
+Any set of rules present in any society are not inclusive of our fullest being.
+It is this fullest being, or perhaps a glimpse or shadow of it, which haunts our highest hopes as part of humanity.
+The notion of human rights is rooted in this vision.
+This perpetual journey toward fulfilling our fullest being unites us as actors on the set (a shared reality) of a play defined partly by the powers that be.
+The more space we carve out in our collective and individual lives for this fuller being the more we act freely, not simply having our lives written for us, and following a script handed to us.
+Shakespeare’s take on this metaphor outlines the typical stages in which we act, albeit more morose than my own:

 “All the world’s a stage,